rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ### S3FileTransformOperator

-This Operator is used to download a file from a s3 bucket, transform it and upload to another bucket.
-Therefore, in order to use this operator we need to configure a s3 connection.
+This Operator is used to download files from an S3 bucket, before transforming and then uploading them to another bucket.
+Therefore, in order to use this operator, we need to configure an S3 connection.

 In the web interface go to Admin->Connections: set the connection id and type.
 Add the access key and the secret key as ‘extra’ arguments.